grownjs/grown/README.md

 &mdash; Exported sources are grouped by their immediate dirname:

-Given `app/assets/sprites/foo/bar.png` the generated files are `foo.css`, `foo.png`
+Given `app/assets/sprites/foo/bar.png` the generated files are:
-and  `foo.svg` respectively, all within `public/images`.

-> Images are copied as-is so subdirectories works fine there
+- `public/images/foo.css`
+- `public/images/foo.png`
+- `public/images/foo.svg`

 &mdash; Exported sources can be rendered using a shared view or partial: